MPS-Basic/MPS-Basic/docs/improved_algorithms/pressure_calculation.md

     if (input.settings.pressureCalculationMethod == "Implicit") {
         pressureCalculator.reset(
           new PressureCalculator::Implicit(
-            // arguments for constactor
+            // arguments for constructor
         ));

     } else if (input.settings.pressureCalculationMethod == "Explicit") {
         pressureCalculator.reset(
           new PressureCalculator::Explicit(
-            // arguments for constactor
+            // arguments for constructor
         ));
     }